 Let’s go through some of the most common industries and how VRI is being utilized there.

 The dependence on VRI increased during COVID-19 to facilitate students in e-learning.
-Today, most institutes have adopted a hybrid mode in educational settings.
-Technology is a key component for seamless communication between educators, parents, and students.
+Today, most institutions widely use a hybrid learning model in education.
+Technology is essential today for smooth, reliable communication among teachers, parents, and students.

-Educational institutes worldwide are benefitting from it for distance learning, parent-teacher meetings, and panel discussions.
+Schools and universities worldwide rely on it for distance learning, parent-teacher meetings, and panel discussions.

 Interpretation in legal settings is essential to the extent that there have been various laws passed that ensure interpreter availability for non-English speakers, even if it’s just to sign legal documents.

 On-site interpretation in courts becomes complex due to the extensive security clearances required.
-On top of that, it’s also significantly more expensive to source on-site interpreters for courts than traditional situations.
-Let’s not forget the unnecessary delays and cancellations in court hearings due to inavailability of qualified interpreters.
+On top of that, it’s also significantly more expensive to source on-site interpreters for courts than in traditional situations.
+Let’s not forget the unnecessary delays and cancellations in court hearings due to the unavailability of qualified interpreters.

 Nowadays, most courts keep a database of qualified interpreters available on-site for court hearings.
 However, it’s more common and preferred to immediately connect with an interpreter through VRI for trials, attorney-client meetings, witness accounts, hearings, document signing, and depositions, due to easier accessibility and cost-effectiveness.